ileana-pr/Hyperfy.how/src/content/docs/welcome/faq.md

 description: Frequently Asked Questions for Hyperfy v2.
 ---

+### Where do I get started in v2?

+For inspiration, head over to [v2 Sandbox](https://play.hyperfy.xyz/)

+When you're ready to make your own, hop in [Quick Start](/quickstart/installation)

+---

 ### When I drag and drop a model into a world nothing happens?

 One of the following issues is likely occuring: